 MY EPHIPHANY.
 My natural man before accepting Christ included a melancholic propensity to fall into depression & self-pity.
 One day the Holy Spirit convicted me of this great self-centered sin which is a lack of faith.
 I realized the enormity of this sin, and tearfully asked God to forgive me.
 I did not want such a great sin in my life.
-(And yes-depression is usually a sin-not a sickness, in spite of what the confused sinful World teaches.)
-When I was cleaned up from this sin, I began to notice that demons of depression were hanging around-usually from behind-waiting for me to willfully open a portal up for them to quickly jump back in and take up residence again!
+(And yes – depression is usually a sin and not a sickness, in spite of what the confused sinful World teaches).
+When I was cleaned up from this sin, I began to notice that the demons of depression were hanging around – usually from behind – waiting for me to willfully open a portal up for them to quickly jump back in and take up residence again!
+I knew a lot of people had started to use marijuana as a cure for depression and I knew it was available from a canada dispensary that I’d heard of.
+Whilst I could see how it could be effective, I had my concerns.
+Marijuana isn’t mentioned in the Bible directly, but I thought of 1 Peter 5:8: “Be alert and of sober mind.
+Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
+Anything that clouds your mind, like marijuana, clouds your path toward God.
 Had I ever started to feel that I could have fallen into a depressed period of my life again, I might have had to get in contact with a Christian facility called Honey Lake Clinic or a similar mental health facility that also incoporates teachings from the Lord.
 This was quite a revelation, for until then I had never had any awareness of demons.
 When one is dirty one’s whole life, one doesn’t realize one is not clean.
 I hardly do this episode justice as there is so much more that can said as well as lessons to learn from it.
 What I want to explain further is: our will is involved in sin, sin is a choice, and there is a demonic element involved in sin.